Bruno-OGSilva/Customer-Retail-Analytics/models/staging/stg_pfg_sales.md

-# Staging Model: staging_pfg_sales
+# Staging Model: stg_pfg_sales

 ## Overview
-The `staging_pfg_sales` model is responsible for transforming raw PFG sales data from the POS system.
+The `stg_pfg_sales` model is responsible for transforming raw PFG sales data from the POS system.
 It extracts data from the `raw_pfg_sales` source in the `pos` schema, applies necessary transformations such as renaming columns, casting data types, and deriving unique identifiers.
 This prepares the data for reliable downstream processing and analysis.

 ## Source Data
 - **Source Table:** `pos.raw_pfg_sales`